ashwinnsr/ashwinnsr.github.io/_posts/2025-12-05-geography-marginalization.md

 ### The Quality Problem Compounds the Quantity Problem

 Among Muslims who do find work, the situation remains difficult.
-Our employment quality analysis shows that 77.6% of working Muslims have casual employment—daily wage work with no security, no advance notice, and no benefits.
-Only 18.1% have permanent contracts.
-Their mean annual earnings are ₹51,667, which is 44% less than Forward castes' ₹92,354.
-Even after controlling for education, age, gender, and location, Muslims earn 16.6% less per hour worked.
+Our employment quality analysis shows that 78.1% of working Muslims have casual employment—daily wage work with no security, no advance notice, and no benefits.
+Only 17.6% have permanent contracts.
+Their mean annual earnings are ₹50,567, which is 44.2% less than Forward castes' ₹90,577.
+Even after controlling for education, age, gender, and location, Muslims earn 19.9% less (p < 0.001).

-Interestingly, only 3.2% of Muslims participate in MGNREGA, the rural employment guarantee scheme—nearly identical to Forward castes (3.3%) despite Muslims being much poorer.
+Interestingly, only 2.1% of Muslims participate in MGNREGA, the rural employment guarantee scheme—even lower than Forward castes (2.4%) despite Muslims having much lower earnings.
 This confirms their urban and peri-urban concentration, as MGNREGA is primarily a rural program.
 Muslims need jobs where they live, not rural workfare programs they can't access.

 ---